Robin Greenwood

 Robin Greenwood (born 1977) is an American economist, and both the George Gund Professor of Finance and Banking and the Anne and James F. Rothenberg Faculty Fellow at Harvard Business School.
 He was formerly head of the school's finance unit, and chair of the Behavioral Finance and Financial Stability project.
 He also served on the Financial Advisory Roundtable of the Federal Reserve Bank of New York.

 Greenwood is known for his work on behavioral and institutional finance, with a particular focus on "macro-level" market inefficiencies.
-Other research has included the predictability of stock market bubbles, and behavioral aspects of bond markets.

 Academia

 Greenwood received a B.S. in Economics and Mathematics at MIT in 1998, before receiving his Ph.D. from Harvard in Economics in 2003.
-During his Ph.D., Greenwood spent time as a post-doctoral Fellow at Harvard Business School, before becoming an Assistant Professor of Business Administration there in 2003.
+During his Ph.D., Greenwood spent time as a post-doctoral Fellow at Harvard Business School, before becoming an assistant professor of Business Administration there in 2003.
 He has remained a member of the school's faculty since, though was a Visiting Fellow at the London School of Economics in 2007, and a Schoen Scholar at Yale University in 2008.
 Greenwood became a full professor in 2012.
 He also spent time, between 2018 and 2021, as head of the Finance Unit at Harvard Business School, and was formerly chair of the Business Economics PhD program.

 Greenwood was a member of the Financial Advisory Roundtable of the Federal Reserve Bank of New York alongside Viral Acharya, Thomas Philippon, John H. Cochrane, Jeremy C. Stein and others, and served as an editor of The Review of Financial Studies.